-f) Equity risk and subordination risk (capital structure inversion risk)

-In the case of conversion to equities, CoCo investors become shareholders when the trigger occurs.
+- f) Equity risk and subordination risk (capital structure inversion risk) In the case of conversion to equities, CoCo investors become shareholders when the trigger occurs.
 In the event of insolvency, claims of shareholders may have subordinate priority and be dependent on the remaining funds available.
-Therefore, the conversion of the CoCo may lead to a total loss of capital.

-g) Industry concentration risk

-Industry concentration risk can arise from uneven distribution of exposures to financials due to the specific structure of CoCos.
-CoCos are required by law to be part of the capital structure of financial institutions.

-h) Liquidity risk
+Therefore, the conversion of the CoCo may lead to a total loss of capital. - g) Industry concentration risk Industry concentration risk can arise from uneven distribution of exposures to financials due to the specific structure of CoCos.
+CoCos are required by law to be part of the capital structure of financial institutions. - h) Liquidity risk i) Yield valuation risk j) Unknown risk